amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1722531117
 ---
-Amplitude's Autocapture helps you gain insights as soon as you install the SDK.
-This document describes enabling Autocapture.
+Amplitude's [Autocapture](/docs/data/autocapture) is the best option for getting up and running quickly.
+This document will help you enable Autocapture across your digital products for out of the box analytics with minimal engineering.

 ## Autocapture for the web

-Amplitude's Browser SDK 2.10.0 and above include Autocapture to help you capture events, interactions, and attribution on your site.
+Amplitude's Browser SDK 2.10.0 and above includes Autocapture to help you capture events, interactions, and attribution on your site.

 ### Install the Browser SDK
-Autocapture requires the latest versions of the Amplitude Browser SDK ({{sdk_versions:browser}}).
+Autocapture requires the latest version of the Amplitude Browser SDK ({{sdk_versions:browser}}).

 {{partial:tabs tabs="Script Loader, npm, yarn"}}
 {{partial:tab name="Script Loader"}}